 reverse

-The reverse() function reverses the order of elements in an array.
-For a nested array, the order of the innermost elements is reversed.
+The reverse() function reverses the elements in an array.
+If the array is nested, it reverses the elements in the innermost array.
 The syntax is as follows:

 reverse(arr)